KRM7/gapp/docs/encodings.md

 The population is then made up of several candidates encoded in this way.

+### Variable chromosome lengths

+The length of the chromosomes is specified as part of the fitness function.
+Normally, this will be a constant value, meaning that all the solutions will have the same chromosome lengths throughout a run.
+However, using a constant chromosome length is not a requirement as long as all parts of the GA can handle changing lengths.
+The parts which must be able to do this are
+the:
+ - crossover operator
+ - mutation operator
+ - repair function
+ - fitness function

+The crossover and mutation operators both provide a method called `allow_variable_chrom_length()` that can be used to check if they support this or not.

 ## Custom encodings

 It is also possible to use a different encoding type by defining a